 options for reading JSON.

-These options are considered advanced, and the user is referred to
+These options are considered advanced, and the user should read the

 Warning: some of these advanced options do not make sense for interfacing with R, or otherwise conflict with how this package converts JSON to R objects.